DanielBoigk/obsidian_prompts/README.md

 - Create Ankidroid cards for spaced repetition

 Please look into the individual documentation of the file to see what it can do.

+## How to run the scripts:

+- Python: run pixi with PyProject.toml
+- TypeScript: run with deno